mo7mead/invo/README.md

-## This Application Component Learn Lararvel
+## This Application Component Learn Laravel
 ## and Create a new Application Component